nazli-ucar/dsa-project/README.md

 ### Data Collection & Preparation
 - The accident dataset will be filtered by **date, time, location, and severity**.
 The data will be focused on accidents happened in İstanbul, 2024.
-- Weather data will be observed based on **date, time, and location**.
+- Weather data will be observed based on **date, temperature, humidity and windgust**.
 The location will be narrowed to İstanbul and the days when accidents happen.

 ### Expected Findings